 This will not be a flowery or candy-coated message today.
 It will not be filled with pretty words.
 It is not a self-esteem message.
 It will not be laced with any comedy.
 This will not be a message that makes you feel good about yourself.
 But it will paint the Biblical way to enter God’s Kingdom when our lives are through here on earth.
-It will be is God’s whole truth and right from Scripture.
+It will be God’s whole truth and right from Scripture.
 Please read to the end and then reassess where you are at with Almighty God.
 Pray and seek His wisdom.
 Read the Scriptures and verify what I am saying is the Gospel truth – Acts 17:11 – be a Berean.
-These words of Scripture are the bottom-line of salvation and eternal life.
+These words of Scripture are the bottom-line, no-kidding, without a doubt truth of salvation and eternal life.

 Let me start out with the Christian bottom-line.
 “Repent or perish”.
-Now, these is not my words, these are from Jesus Himself.
+Now, these are not my words, these are from Jesus Himself.
 From the Gospel of Luke …

 “And Jesus answering said unto them, Suppose ye that these Galilaeans were sinners above all the Galilaeans, because they suffered such things?
 3- I tell you, Nay: but, except ye repent, ye shall all likewise perish.” -Luke 13:2,3 (KJV)

-Bring this down-home to our day … repentance is a doctrine that is almost extinct in most Christian churches today.
+Bring this down-home to our day … repentance is a doctrine that is almost extinct in most Christian churches and on most Christians lips today.
 It’s something pastors rarely preach, and people don’t even like to discuss much less practice.
-It’s essential and a requirement established by Jesus and found throughout the Old and New Testaments.
+But let’s not forget … it’s an essential necessity established by Jesus and found throughout the Old and New Testaments.
 This is a requirement to enter His Kingdom, and there are no exceptions!